Safety

 GOING, GOING, GONE!

-We are often asked the questions, "When is a grinding wheel worn out?"
+We are often asked the question, "When is a grinding wheel worn out?"
 The answer depends on the grinding wheel and the application.
 Listed below are some of the most common types of grinding wheels and the answer to this question.

 Type 1 (Straight Wheels)